crystaldba/postgres-mcp/README.md

 ## Features

-Postgres Pro offers a set of tools to help you query, analyze, and optimize your Postgres database.
+Postgres Pro includes a set of tools to help you query, analyze, and optimize your Postgres database.
 It provides:

-- **Schema Information**.
+- **Database Health**.
-  Help your AI Agent generate SQL reliably and successfully with detailed schema information of your database objects—including tables, views, sequences, stored procedures, triggers.

-- **Protected SQL Execution**.
-  Work fast or safe, as needed:
-  - *Unrestricted Mode:* Provide full read/write access in development environments.
-Let your AI agent modify data, change the schema, drop tables, whatever you need it to do.
-  - *Restricted Mode:* Limit access in production environments with checks to ensure read-only operations and limits on resource consumption.
-These restrictions may become more elaborate in the future.
+  Check cache hit rates, monitor vacuum health, identify unused/duplicate indexes, and more.

 - **Index Tuning**.
   Ensure your SQL queries run efficiently and return quickly.
   Find tuning targets, validate AI-generated suggestions, or generate candidates using classical index optimization algorithms.
   Simulate how Postgres will after adding indexes using the explain plans together with [hypothetical indexes](https://hypopg.readthedocs.io/).

-- **Database Health**.
+- **Schema Information**.
-  Check buffer cache hit rates, identify unused/duplicate indexes, monitor vacuum health, and more.
+  Help your AI Agent generate SQL reliably and successfully with detailed schema information of your database objects—including tables, views, sequences, stored procedures, and triggers.

+- **Protected SQL Execution**.
+  Work fast or safe, as you choose:
+  - *Unrestricted Mode:* Provide full read/write access for development environments.
+Let your AI agent modify data, change the schema, drop tables, whatever you need it to do.
+  - *Restricted Mode:* Be safe by limiting access in production environments by enforcing checks to ensure read-only operations and limits on resource consumption.

 ## Quick Start